mb0/xelf-old/DESIGN.md

 One aspect of xelf is to provide a unified way to work with data across different environments.
 It needs to choose the data format that poses the least resistance.

-The most basic environment to think of here is a some-what idiomatic sqlite3 target.

 JSON emerged quite early and organically as the most commonly implemented and used object format.
 It is very basic, well-known, and programmers are already used to map their data to a JSON representation one way or another.
 Recently more and more database solution got JSON support.

 Accepting plain JSON as valid literal syntax makes it very simple to interoperate with existing code, databases, and user assumptions.
 Building xelf around JSON at its core is very practical, but also provides limitations that need to be accepted or worked around.

 Types
 -----